 One of the fundamental requirements of the Food Safety Modernization Act (FSMA) is the establishment of an environmental monitoring program at each facility.
 This must define the tests, including the analytical methods, to be carried out for appropriate microorganisms that could be present in their facilities.
 Procedures are required to identify the locations from which samples will be collected and the number of sites to be sampled, since the number and location must be adequate to determine whether the preventive controls are effective.
 The timing and frequency for collecting and testing samples must be specified.
 There is a need to include corrective action procedures in the event that testing detects an environmental pathogen or an indicating organism.
 Actions might include changing sanitation methods, increasing test frequency or locations in areas of concern, segregating traffic patterns, re-training staff, and so forth.
-Just as importantly, all of the data associated with this testing program, including the results and corrective actions taken when microorganisms exceed safe levels, needs to be recorded and accessible for audit purposes.
+Just as importantly, all of the data associated with this testing program, including the results and corrective actions taken when microorganisms exceed safe levels, need to be recorded and accessible for audit purposes.
 All corrective actions should identify the root cause of the deviation, actions taken to prevent recurrence, and, if product safety is not affected, a written conclusion (supported by factual and scientific data) issued to say that the deviation “does not create an immediate food safety issue.”
 The emphasis should always be on pre-emptive actions to remove potential points of failure before issues get into the final delivered products causing stock loss and costly recalls.

 Challenges for Manufacturers and Processors

 To help meet these challenges, specialist expertise is needed, which comes at a cost to the organization.
 Yet this should be seen as money well spent.
 A general guideline is that if the preventive controls are effective, every dollar spent in preventive measures is likely to save the company $10 in corrective controls where something needs to be fixed.
-Also, every dollar spent in prevention is likely to save it over $100 if they had a failure of control such as a recall or an FDA mandated closure or the requirement to re-design their plant.
+Also, every dollar spent in prevention is likely to save over $100 if there was a failure of control such as a recall or an FDA-mandated closure or the requirement to re-design their plant.
 Since the FSMA requirements are new and are not necessarily well understood by many companies, there are a lot of programs and consultants offering services to help companies set up their environmental monitoring programs.
-Clearly specialist expertise is needed, but when building a program from scratch it can be extremely costly, mostly due to the fact that companies continue to rely on these experts when technicians don’t know for sure what they are supposed to do.
+Clearly, specialist expertise is needed, but when building a program from scratch it can be extremely costly, mostly due to the fact that companies continue to rely on these experts when technicians don’t know for sure what they are supposed to do.
 So they end up bringing in the expert person for more of the time.
 A lot of work or time is lost in uncertainty because they have to look at the guidelines, look up the requirements, and ask for help.
 The most cost-effective way of utilizing resources is to get the program itself set up by experts with clear instructions and processes so that much of the implementation can be carried out by lesser-qualified technicians.

 The LIMS Approach to Data Management

 The use of a LIMS (laboratory information management system) is commonplace in QA labs to record and monitor laboratory samples, tests, and results in order to simplify and automate processes and procedures.
-LIMS can maintain a clear, audit-trailed, searchable record of all samples and test results and reports issued.
+LIMS can maintain a clear, audit-trailed, searchable record of all samples and test results, and reports issued.
 It can demonstrate the date/time of sampling, of results, and details regarding how/when they were reported, by whom, and to whom.
 In the event of a recall, it is possible to quickly retrieve test results for every lot analyzed.
 This makes it possible to query/analyze historical data to drive process improvement since all results can be documented and any trends identified.
 In this way, LIMS makes it possible to:

 - Implement data management strategies that increase security and availability of data;